 We have 48 Councillors and the Council is divided into 16 wards.
 All Councillors are elected by registered voters in their wards.

-You can also download the Committee Library.and the . and the
+You can also download the and the and the Committee Library.

 To find out contact details for our Councillors please use our Councillors search page.

 You can use the Councillor search tool to find out the following information: